pkardas/notes/books/code-complete.md

 > NASA's Software Engineering Laboratory found that code reading detected about 3.3 defects per hour of effort.
 Testing detected 1.8 errors per hour.

+#### Chapter 22: Developer Testing

+> You must hope to find errors in your code.
+Such hope might seem like an unnatural act, but you should hope that it's you who who finds the errors and not someone else.

+Why TDD:

+- same effort to write test cases before and after
+- you detect defects earlier and you can correct them more easily
+- forces you to think a little bit about the requirements and design before writing code
+- exposes requirements problems sooner

+Developers tend to write *clean tests* rather than test for all the ways code breaks.
+Developer's testing isn't sufficient to provide adequate quality assurance.

+General Principle of Software Quality: improving quality improves the development schedule and reduces development cost.